newmantech/SQL/README.md

 # SQL
-A customer retention project for a fictional movie rental company's move to streaming.
+David completed a customer retention project for a fictional movie rental company's move to the streaming market.

 Project Introduction